Feathur/Feathur/README.md

 ---------------------------------------

-If you intend on selling VPS from Feathur it is highly reccomended that you purchase a license.
+If you intend on selling VPS from Feathur it is highly recommended that you purchase a license.
 Feathur licenses remove the "unlicensed" notification from the panel, provide you with additional support and help to pay for Feathur's development and code auditing.

 You can check so see if your provider has a license at: http://check.feathur.com/